-Everything you need to know about climbing shoes!
+All you need to know about climbing shoes!

-EXAMPLE OF AN ADAPTED CAMBER FOR A BEGINNER
+EXAMPLE OF AN ADAPTED CAMBER FOR BEGINNERS

 EXAMPLE OF AN ADAPTED CAMBER FOR BOULDERING OR SLOPES

-A thin toe will give you precision but lose comfort.
+A thin toe will give you precision, but lose comfort.

-Choosing your shoe according to the morphology of your foot
+Choosing a shoe according to foot morphology

 There are 3 different foot shapes:

 This information will help you find your ideal shoe shape.
 From a comfort point of view, a straight liner is best suited to Greek feet, while an asymmetrical liner is best suited to Egyptian and Roman feet.

 Two types of bootie share the market.
 Those with the tip on the big thumb, and others centered on the second toe.
 So it goes without saying to choose a pair that matches your morphology: Greek, Egyptian or Roman foot.